Vietnamese Beef Stew (Bò Kho)

 - 1 tablespoon Vietnamese beef stew seasoning

-- Seasoning: Fish sauce, salt, mushroom powder (to season the broth as needed)
+- Seasoning: Fish sauce, salt, mushroom powder (to taste)

 Garnishes (Optional):